 - Condoms may lower your chances of contracting or passing the virus to your sexual partners, if used all the time and the right way.
 However, HPV can infect areas that are not covered by a condom- so condoms may not fully protect against HPV.

 - HPV is the leading cause of oropharyngeal cancers (the very back of the mouth and part of what in lay terms might be called a part of the throat), and a very small number of front of the mouth, oral cavity cancers.
 HPV16 is the version most responsible, and affects both males and females.

 - In public messages for simplicity, OCF frequently speaks about oral cancers in general.
 Scientifically, this is really anatomically divided up into the oral cavity and the oropharynx.
 Each anatomical site has different statistics, etiologies which dominate that location, and outcomes from treatment.
 The fastest growing segment of the oral and oropharyngeal cancer population are otherwise healthy, non-smokers in the 25-50 age range.
 When you consider both anatomical sites, HPV is driving the growth in numbers of oral cancers.

-- White, non-smoking males in their 30s and 40s are most at risk, 4 to 1 over females.
+- White, non-smoking males age 35 and 55 are most at risk, 4 to 1 over females.